Charles XII of Sweden: Exile in the Ottoman Empire

 Meanwhile, Russia and Poland regained and expanded their borders.
 Great Britain, an adversary of Sweden, defected from its alliance obligations while Prussia attacked Swedish holdings in Germany.
 Russia occupied Finland (the Greater Wrath 1713–1721).
-After defeats of the Swedish army, consisting mainly of Finnish troops in the Battle of Pälkäne 1713 and the Battle of Storkyro 1714, the military, administration and clergymen escaped from Finland, which fell under Russian military regime.
+After defeats of the Swedish army, consisting mainly of Finnish troops in the Battle of Helsinki (1713), the Battle of Pälkäne 1713 and the Battle of Storkyro 1714, the military, administration and clergymen escaped from Finland, which fell under Russian military regime.

 During his five-year stay in the Ottoman Empire, Charles XII corresponded with his sister (and eventual successor), Ulrika Eleonora.
-According to Mrs. Ragnhild Marie Hatton, a Norwegian-British historian, in some of those letters Charles expressed his desire for a peace treaty which would be defensible in the future Swedish generations' eyes.
+According to Ragnhild Marie Hatton, a Norwegian-British historian, in some of those letters Charles expressed his desire for a peace treaty which would be defensible in the future Swedish generations' eyes.
 However, he emphasized that only a greater respect for Sweden in Europe would enable him to achieve such a peace treaty.
 Meanwhile, the Swedish Council of State (government) and Estates/Diet (Parliament) tried to keep the beleaguered Sweden somehow organized and independent.
 Eventually, in the autumn of 1714, their warning letter reached him.
 In it, those executive and legislative bodies told the absentee King that unless he quickly returned to Sweden, they would independently conclude an achievable peace treaty with Russia, Poland and Denmark.
 This stark admonition prompted Charles to rush back to Sweden.

 Charles traveled back to Sweden with a group of Ottomans, soldiers such as escorts and businessmen to whom he promised to repay his debts during his stay in the Ottoman Empire, but they had to wait several years before that happened.
 According to the prevailing church law in Sweden at that time, all who lived in the country, but were not members of the Swedish state church, would be baptized.
 In order for the Jewish and Muslim creditors to avoid this, Charles wrote a "free letter" so that they could practice their religions without being punished.
-The soldiers chose to remain in Sweden instead of difficult trips home.
+The soldiers chose to remain in Sweden instead of making difficult trips home.
 They were called "Askersson" (the word asker in Turkish means soldier).
 However, there are accounts implying that following the long stay for Charles to repay his debts, they got paid and left the country.